s-victor/TinyPedal/docs/customization.md

 Usage: `python .\run.py -l 2` or `.\tinypedal.exe --log-level 2`

     -s, --single-instance
-Set running mode. `0` allows running multiple instances of TinyPedal. `1` allows only single instance (default).
+Set running mode. `0` allows running multiple instances (copies) of TinyPedal. `1` allows only single instance (default).

-To run multiple copy of TinyPedal at same time: `python .\run.py -s 0` or `.\tinypedal.exe --single-instance 0`
+To run multiple copies of TinyPedal at same time: `python .\run.py -s 0` or `.\tinypedal.exe --single-instance 0`

-Note, this argument has no effect under liunx.
+Single instance mode saves `pid.log` file in the same folder as `tinypedal.log`, which is used for instance identification.

 # General options